-In this guide we share how clever design tweaks can really help transform your terraced house, opening up rooms and extending the footprint to create a home that suits how we live today.
+In this inspiration guide, we explore the potential that terraced houses hold and look and some of the best remodelling and extension ideas for this style of house.
+Clever design tweaks can really help transform your terraced home, opening up rooms and extending the footprint to create a home that suits how we live today.

-Before beginning terraced house extension or remodelling project, research ceiling prices on the road — the maximum value of any house in a certain area.
-Bear in mind that your house will still be a terrace, surrounded by other terraces, and this will inevitably have an effect on what it will eventually be worth.
+Before beginning a terraced house extension or remodelling project, research ceiling prices on the road.
+This is the maximum value of any house in a certain area and you should bear in mind that, however brilliant the end result, your house will still be a terrace, surrounded by other terraces, and this will inevitably have an effect on what it will eventually be worth.

 Consider which projects will add the most value.
 Ensure your plans overcome the most negative aspects of the original house, for example a tiny kitchen or ground floor bathroom.
 You are almost always onto a winner by adding well-planned bedrooms and en suites.

 Sometimes there is just no scope to add an extension to a terraced house – perhaps due to restrictions on your budget, a shared rear access, listed status or just a lack of space to work with — in which case a layout remodel is the way to go.

 Terraced House Extensions and the Party Wall Act